twaddington/django-olcc/README.md

     $ python manage.py test olcc

+Please make sure your editor is configured to use the proper indentation style with 4-spaces and no tab characters.

 ## Potential Features

 - Parse the store hours into a machine readable format.
 Display stores as